 Campus Security Authorities (CSA) include UCF police officers and police department administrators, and nonpolice personnel or offices responsible for campus security (e.g. community service officers, campus contract security personnel, parking enforcement staff, personnel providing access control and/or security at campus facilities, athletic events or other special events, safe escort staff, residential community assistants, and other similar positions).
 In addition, any UCF official with significant responsibility for student and campus activities is considered a CSA.
 CSAs are responsible for reporting crimes to the UCF Police Department, including crimes where the victim chooses to remain anonymous.
-Pastoral counselors and mental health or professional counselors are not considered CSAs when acting in the scope of the recognition as a pastoral counselor or the scope of the professional counselor's license or certification.
+Pastoral counselors and mental health or professional counselors are not considered CSAs when acting in the scope of the recognition as a pastoral counselor or the scope of the professional counselor's license or certification, but may inform individuals of procedures to report crimes on a voluntary confidential basis when deemed appropriate.